TheYorouzoya/financial-manager/README.md

 Place the generated keys in a location of your choice (preferably on the classpath, for example, `/resources/keys/`) and set the following environment variables to point to their location:
 - `PUBLIC_KEY_PATH`
 - `PRIVATE_KEY_PATH`

-If you're putting them on the classpath as shown above, then you can refer to it directly as `classpath:keys/`.
+If you're putting them on the classpath as shown above, then you can refer to the path as `classpath:keys/`.
 Otherwise, you will need to supply the full directory path to the location.

 The rest of the environemnt variables have provided default values, so as long as you have the expected defaults on everything, the app should run just fine.
 Here's the list of variables along with their default values:
 - `REDIS_HOST`: `localhost`.
 Your default host url for the Redis server.